 Dolby Digital (Plus)

 When Dolby Digital first established itself in cinemas and then in living rooms in the 1990s, it marked the transition from analogue to digital surround sound.
 The lossy digital playback method supports 5.1 channels and is the standard on DVDs.
 Further development is Dolby Digital Plus.
 This potentially supports 13.1 channels and was developed for playback on HD TVs and for online content.
 Dolby Digital Plus requires less bandwidth and provides better sound quality.
-The Complete 7, DecoderStation 7 and Concept E 450 have a Dolby Digital decoder on board.
+This is one of the main reasons why many video streaming services, such as Netflix, offer most of their movies and TV shows in Dolby Digital Plus.

 Dolby E